Mtarfa F.C.

 Mtarfa F.C. is a football club from Mtarfa, the home of a former big British forces barracks area in central Malta.
 Founded in 2006, the club took part for the first time in their history in the 2007/2008 season.
 They entered the Malta Football Association in lieu of Ta' Xbiex S.C., who lost their status due consistently poor results in the lowest of Maltese divisions.
-They currently play in the Maltese National Amateur League B. They also play in the annual Maltese FA Trophy.
+They will play in the Maltese Challenge League.
+They also play in the annual Maltese FA Trophy.